stephengold/Wes/README.md

 a simple matter of adding these libraries to the classpath.

 For projects built using [Maven] or [Gradle], it is sufficient to add a dependency on the Wes Library.
-The build tools should automatically resolve the remaining dependencies.
+The build tool should automatically resolve the remaining dependencies.

 ### Gradle-built projects